Atmospheric and Oceanic Fluid Dynamics

 There is also a fairly new chapter water vapour and tropical dynamics.

 I have not yet made corrections to this chapter following the extensive comments I received from some of you (BM please note).

 Download link at bottom of page.

 The web site for the first edition of the book, containing a description of already published material, is to be found by clicking on the link to the left.

 Chapters on Waves:

-It contains material on the fundamentals on waves (e.g., dispersion relation, group velocity) plus an introduction to Rossby waves.
+A chapter on Wave Fundamentals: dispersion relation, group velocity etc., plus an introduction to Rossby waves.

 A chapter on 'Gravity Waves'.

-The original chapter on stationary waves in the atmosphere has been partially re-written and some new material added mainly concerning Rossby wave propagation in inhomogeneous media (using WKB theory; there are still some corrections to be made here).
+A revised chapter on stationary waves in the atmosphere with new material on Rossby wave propagation in inhomogeneous media (using WKB theory; there are still some corrections to be made here).